irgroup-classrooms/dis08-2021/assignments.md

 * copy your commands into the Markdown file,
 * and explain what you did and why.
+* we highly recommend to also show the output produced by the commands.

 Push all commits to your repository.